BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 - Memory Request: 256Mi
 - Memory Limit: 1Gi

+This is the same as specifying a resource request or limit of 0.

+**Q: What happens if I set the request and limits to 0?**
+A: Your pods will get the defaults set out above.

 **Q: What happens if I create a deployment and only specify a limit?**
 A: Your Pods will be deployed with a Request that is identical to the Limit.